passwdapp/box/docs/building.md

 ### Steps to build

 - Clone this repository
-- Run `go build -o passwdbox cmd/passwdbox/main.go` to build the binary
+- Run `go build -o passwdbox -ldflags "-s" cmd/passwdbox/main.go` to build the binary
 - The `passwdbox` binary will be available in your current directory